toddaustin07/HTTPDevices/README.md

 Once available on your hub, use the SmartThings mobile app to initiate an *Add device / Scan for nearby devices*.
 A new device called 'HTTP Device Creator' will be found in your 'No room assigned' room.
 Open the device and use the 'Select & Create HTTP Device' button to choose a device type and it will be created and found in your 'No room assigned' room.

-go to the device Settings menu (3 vertical dot menu in upper right corner of Controls tab).
-Provide the username and password (if required) for your MQTT broker, and the IP address of the MQTT broker.
-Return to the Controls screen and the Status field there will indicate if the driver is now connected to the MQTT broker.

 ### Device Settings

 Each created device has the following settings: